Home Getting Started

 What does globalize.now actually do to your code?

 Two questions most users have before starting: what does the install command do, and will it break anything?
-What npx globalize-skills does It installs skill files into your AI coding agent.
-That's it — nothing in your codebase changes.
-The command downloads markdown files into your project's .claude/skills/ directory.
+What the install command does npx skills add --all globalize-now/globalize-skills installs the globalize.now skills into your AI coding agent.
+That's it, nothing in your codebase changes.
+The command copies a set of skill files into your agent's skills directory: .claude/skills/ for Claude Code, .agents/skills/ for Cursor, Codex, and Copilot.
 These are plain text instructions that tell the agent how to handle i18n: which library to use, how to extract strings, how to name keys, how to structure locale files.
-When prompted, pick the preset — it selects the right combination for your stack automatically.
-After the install, the globalize.now website shows you three prompts to copy into your agent: Set up localization for my project Convert my app Set up globalize for this project These are things you type into your agent — not output the agent generates.
+If the CLI can't auto-detect your agent, it asks which one to install to, or you can name it with -a (for example -a claude-code).
+After installing, you set things up by asking your agent in plain language: Set up i18n for my project To wire up auto-translation later, you ask it to connect the project: Connect globalize.now to my repo These are things you type into your agent, not output the agent generates.
 Will it change your code permanently?
-No. Every change goes into the branch you created before starting — not directly to main.
-When you run Set up localization for my project and Convert my app, the agent modifies files in your local branch.
-It rewrites components to use translation keys instead of hardcoded strings, adds locale files, and updates configuration.
+No. Every change goes into the branch you created before starting, not directly to main.
+When you ask the agent to set up i18n, the globalize-guide skill first shows you a plan and waits for your go-ahead.
+Once you approve, it modifies files in your local branch: it rewrites components to use translation keys instead of hardcoded strings, adds locale files, and updates configuration.
 All of this happens in a branch.
 At the end, you review a diff like any other pull request.
 You can inspect every change, test locally, and only merge when satisfied.
 What if something looks wrong? - Don't merge.
 Close the branch and nothing reaches main. - Revert the branch. git checkout main && git branch -D feat/i18n-setup.
 Main is untouched. - Fix specific files.
 Edit them in the branch before merging.
-The agent doesn't force-push to main — that's an explicit design constraint.
+The agent doesn't force-push to main, that's an explicit design constraint.
 What about auto-translate?
 When globalize.now translates your strings on every push, it creates a pull request with updated locale files.
-Same model — you review it, you merge it.
+Same model, you review it, you merge it.
 The app never commits directly to main.
 Where do the skill files go?
-Skills install locally to .claude/skills/ in your project.
-Project-scoped — one repo doesn't affect another.
-They're plain text files you can read in any editor.
-If you want to review them before installing, clone the skills repo from GitHub and copy the files manually.
+Skills install locally to your agent's skills directory: .claude/skills/ for Claude Code, .agents/skills/ for Cursor, Codex, and Copilot.
+They're project-scoped, so one repo doesn't affect another, and they're plain text files you can read in any editor.
+If you want to review them before installing, browse the skills on GitHub at globalize-now/globalize-skills and copy the folders in manually, or run the command with --copy instead of the default symlink.

 You're set up! here's how to verify it worked

 The setup is done.
 Here's what success looks like and how to confirm everything is working before you call it done.
-What your repo should look like now After Convert my app completes, your repo should contain: New files added: /messages (or /locales — depends on your i18n library) en.json ← your source strings, all extracted es.json ← placeholder file, empty until translated de.json fr.json Modified files: - Your component files — hardcoded strings replaced with t("checkout.submit") calls - Root layout or app entry point — i18n provider wrapped - i18n library config file — new, auto-generated If you don't see locale files in your repo, the conversion step didn't complete.
+What your repo should look like now After setup completes, your repo should contain: New files added: /messages (or /locales — depends on your i18n library) en.json ← your source strings, all extracted es.json ← placeholder file, empty until translated de.json fr.json Modified files: - Your component files — hardcoded strings replaced with t("checkout.submit") calls - Root layout or app entry point — i18n provider wrapped - i18n library config file — new, auto-generated If you don't see locale files in your repo, the conversion step didn't complete.
 See the setup stalled troubleshooting article and re-run.
 Check that the conversion looks right Open a few component files and confirm the strings were extracted.
 Look for: - t("some.key") calls replacing what used to be inline text - Consistent key naming (e.g. checkout.submit_button, not a mix of styles) - The en.json file contains real readable strings, not garbled output If you see hardcoded strings still in the file, the agent missed them.
-Run Convert my app again — it will pick up what was missed without duplicating work.
+Ask your agent to wrap the strings it missed (for example: "wrap the remaining hardcoded strings").
+It picks up what was missed without duplicating work.
 Test the language switcher locally 1.
 Run your dev server: npm run dev (or your usual command) 2.
 Open the app in your browser 3.
 Switch languages using the switcher 4.
 Confirm UI text changes — it won't be translated yet (just the keys), but switching shouldn't break the app If the switcher isn't visible, ask your agent: Add a simple language switcher to my app If switching languages crashes the app, chat with us at globalize.now — it usually means the i18n provider wasn't wrapped correctly during setup.
 Trigger your first translation push git add . git commit -m "test: trigger first globalize.now translation" git push Within 2–5 minutes you should see a new pull request from globalize.now with translated locale files.
 Open the PR and check that the locale files contain actual translated text and the languages you selected are all present.
 If no PR appears after 10 minutes, check your globalize.now dashboard for the job status.
 Merge and you're done Review the translation PR, merge it, and your app is now serving real translated content.
 From this point on, every push you make automatically triggers the translation pipeline.
 No further manual steps.